AI Use Cases/Construction

 1. 1

 Construction firms operate across fragmented digital ecosystems - Procore project management, Autodesk Construction Cloud for design collaboration, Sage 300 for financials, Viewpoint Vista for field operations, and Primavera P6 for scheduling - each with independent user directories and access controls.
-When a subcontractor's credentials are compromised or a field superintendent's login is hijacked, IT teams have no unified visibility into which systems were accessed, what data was exfiltrated, or which job sites' sensitive bid documents, safety records, or AIA payment applications were exposed.
+When a subcontractor's credentials are compromised or a field superintendent's login is hijacked, IT teams have no unified visibility into which systems were accessed, what data was taken, or which job sites' sensitive bid documents, safety records, or AIA payment applications were exposed.

 2. 2